w3c/wai-about-wai/_about/translating/step-by-step.md

 When the review is done, WAI team will:
 - do some final checks;
 - merge the Pull Request;
-- publish the translation on WAI website;
+- publish the translation on WAI website.
-- announce the publication in the publicly-archived [public-wai-translations@w3.org](mailto:ublic-wai-translations@w3.org) mailing list.

 Please note these steps may take some time depending on other ongoing priorities.